kevinalbert14/Roll_Off/README.md

 * CNN Model has performed better than the other 2 models in predicting events.
 * Out of 15 Events, the CNN model predicted 14 events correctly.

-( We will be discussing about how we have been able to evaluvate the event prediction, this will be totally coverd in the post processing steps with the help of the flowchart for better understanding )
+( We will be discussing how we have been able to evaluate the event prediction, this will be covered in the post-processing steps with the help of the flowchart for a better understanding. )

 # Post Processing
 ### Input: Sequence of States